 One Hand Feeds the Other

 The retail clothing stores that survive must do a good job of building a solid online following and then convincing that following about the rewards to be had by both shopping online and coming into the store now and again.
 Store-only sales are one way that this can be made to happen.
 In addition, store owners should be interacting with their customers as much as possible, through the website and social media feedback, to find out ways in which the in-store experience can be improved.
 What do customers want when they walk into the store?
 What are the features missing?
+How do they view yourcustom retail packagingand overall brand?
 What would convince them that an in-store visit would be more beneficial to them than simply online browsing?
-These are some of the questions that the online outreach should attempt to answer.

 When someone walks into a store, they might need something more to make it a great visit than just having them simply browsing racks and finding what they want.
 They might be looking for something more interactive.
 That’s why many stores are becoming outfitted with high-tech gadgets that allow customers to enjoy an artificial intelligence-enhanced experience.
 They might, for example, be able to see how clothes or makeup might look on them without having to try them out.
 They might also be automatically pointed in the direction of similar items simply by holding an item’s barcode up to a tablet or scanner of some sort.
 The key is ingenuity.
 If a customer walks out of store visit wowed by what they just encountered, the store has done its job.
 Granted, this often takes an investment in the technology.
 But considering the alternative is simply standing pat and letting the online competition pass them right by, it might be an investment that retail stores simply need to make.